Obituaries for the week of June 28, 2017

 Mrs. Reid is survived by her husband, David Ronnie Reid of Atmore; three daughters, Brandy Marie Reid of Excel, Ala., Tiffany (John Richardson) Riley of Mexia, Ala. and Robyn (Marty) Shorter of Brewton, Ala.; her mother, Mary Ann Silcox (Tony) Kervin of the Old Stage Road Community; step-mother, Frances Smith of Monroeville, Ala.; two sisters, Peggy (William) Owens of Excel and Cherry Hurry of Oak Island, N. C.; six grandchildren and three great-grandchildren.

-Memorial services will be held Friday, June 23, 2017 at 2 p.m. at Monroe Chapel Funeral Home with Pastor Jim Thorpe officiating.
+Memorial services were held Friday, June 23, 2017 at 2 p.m. at Monroe Chapel Funeral Home with Pastor Jim Thorpe officiating.

 In lieu of flowers, memorial donations may be made to Pilots for Christ, PO Box 707, Monroeville, Ala.
 36461.